 If you plan to open a restaurant, convenience store, grocery store, daycare, kiosk, concession stand or another establishment that offers food, please review this information.
 The City of Frisco has health ordinance requirements, which differ from State minimum standards.

 Plan review is required.
-For information on a food establishment not listed above, please contact Health & Food Safety at 972-292-5304, or via email.
+For information on a food establishment not listed here, please contact Health & Food Safety at 972-292-5304, or via email Health and Food Safety.

-Before a new owner occupies a building, all city ordinances' requirements current at the time of takeover or opening will have to be met.
-This means an existing restaurant and building it is in must be brought up to code, if it does not meet current standards.
+Before a new owner occupies a building or operates a non-fixed food establishment, all requirements of current city ordinances must be met.
+This means an existing restaurant and building it is in must be brought up to code if it does not meet current standards.
 This includes, but is not limited to, Equipment; Fixtures such as sinks; grease traps and interceptors; Flooring, wall and ceiling finishes; Outdoor enclosures; Outside storage receptacles; and Restrooms.